MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Management/Set-Content.md

 replaces each occurrence of **Warning** with **Caution**.
 The objects are sent down the pipeline to the `Set-Content` cmdlet. `Set-Content` uses the **Path** parameter to specify the **Notice.txt** file and writes the updated content to the file.

+The `Get-Content` cmdlet displays the updated file content in the PowerShell console.

 ## PARAMETERS